udip-patel/4TB3-Project-MatrixOps-ANTLR-Java/README.txt

 Final Project - Context-Free Language System for Matrix Operations For Class: CS4TB3 (Taught By Prof. Eden Burton)

-LIST-BASED IMPLEMENTATION - old, slow version
+***LIST-BASED IMPLEMENTATION - old, slow version***

 System Requirements:
     Operating System: Unix/Linux distribution that can run a .sh script file
     Java: version 1.7, OpenJDK version 1.7

 System Description:
     This is a recognizer program for a custom-made language called MAT, which allows the user to define matrices and associate them with identifiers, perform basic matrix operations by referencing the identifiers defined, and output the results to the command line interface (CLI) or export them to a csv file with a name of their choosing.
-Formal definition of MAT is included in this document.
+A formal definition of MAT is included in this document.

 To Build the System from the base folder:
     execute the script "build.sh" from the command line